Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Composition of VLSMs

 \end{definition}

-We will refer to the states of a free or constrained composition as {\em composite states}.
-Obviously, if a composition constraint $\varphi$ does not filter out any inputs, i.e., $\varphi = L \times S \times \opt{M}$, then the two notions of composition coincide.
-Note that the constrained composition can have fewer valid states and valid messages than the free composition.
+Note that when a composition constraint $\varphi$ coincides with $L \times S \times M?$, then the two notions of composition coincide.
+We emphasize that a constrained composition of a family of VLSMs can have fewer valid composite states/messages than the free composition of that family.

 Let $\mathcal{V} =\ \bigr({\sum_{i=1}^n} \mathcal{V}_i\bigr)\bigr|_\varphi$ be a constrained composition.
 Given a transition in $\mathcal{V}$ of the form